Username0103/sharp-render/README.md

-# sharp-render
+# Sharp-Render

 A terminal-based BMP image viewer that renders bitmap images directly in your console using ANSI 256-color codes.

 ## Overview

-sharp-render is a C# application that parses BMP files and displays them in the terminal by converting pixels to colored block characters.
+Sharp-Render is a C# application that parses BMP files and displays them in the terminal by converting pixels to colored block characters.
 It automatically scales images to fit your terminal window while preserving as much detail as possible through bilinear interpolation.

 ## Example